carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 - A DEPLOYMENT that will define how to manage the app
 - A SERVICE to expose the app

 Feel free to familiarise yourself with the contents of these .yaml files if you wish.
-You will see in the pvc.yaml file that it specifies ReadWriteMany storage as the access mode, which will result in k8s and Trident providing an NFS based backend for the request.
+You will see in the 1_pvc.yaml file that it specifies ReadWriteMany as the access mode, which will result in k8s and Trident providing an NFS based backend for the request.
 A diagram is provided below to illustrate how the PVC, deployment, service and surrounding infrastructure all hang together:

 ![Task5](Images/task_5.jpg "Task5")